Legalcomplex/Legalpioneer/README.md

 3. Import the dataset into your preferred data analysis tool or AI framework.
 4. Perform your analysis or extract insights as required.
 5. Share your findings with the world.

+## Tips
+- **Market Size Calculation**: Allocate a single category to each profile to prevent overlap in data categorization.

+- **Growth Measurement**: Combine employee counts with company age and financial data.
+For example, a young company with a growing employee count and $0 in funding represents genuine growth.

+- **Market Size Definition**: Market size should be assessed by the total number of companies and their investment amounts.

+- **Health Indicators**: Market size and growth can indicate which market areas are thriving.

 ## License